-When you're trying to cut down your utility bills each month, the main room you should focus on is the bathroom.
+When you're trying to cut down on your utility bills each month, the main room you should focus on is your bathrooms.
 Fortunately for your bank account, you can cut your water usage down by almost half just by making a few simple changes.

 Install a Low Flow Shower Head

 Older showerheads use up to eight GPM (gallons per minute), but for water conservation purposes, the federal Energy Policy Act of 1992 requires all faucet and shower fixtures made in the U.S. to have a flow rate of less than 2.2 GPM.
 This is going to be further reduced to 1.8 GPM by 2018.

 Obviously, a low-flow showerhead will save even more water, and luckily for eco-conscious consumers, manufacturers are coming up with all kinds of new designs to create powerful showers that use less water.

 You can also switch out your bathroom faucet for a low flow model.
 Another easy and inexpensive way to make your bathroom more water-efficient is by adding a simple aerator.
 Adding an aerator to your faucet's water stream helps it feel like more water than it actually is, which can help it use less than one gallon per minute.

 Switch to an Energy Star Hot Water Heater

 Switching to a high Energy Star-rated hot water system will have a huge positive impact on your energy bill.
 When you do get it installed, make sure it's close to your water supply so you don't lose too much heat through the pipes.

 Believe it or not, one little drip can waste a lot of water and cost a lot of money.
 That is why it's so important to make sure there are no leaks or drips in your bathroom.